writetohoney/ai-in-public-sector/syllabus.md

 The heart of the comparative week, built around a deliberate contrast between two live 2026 cases that start from opposite ends of the same problem.

 **Taiwan** exemplifies *govern-first, institution-and-rights-led* AI governance: its AI Basic Act (in force January 2026) codifies principles like human autonomy, privacy and data governance, transparency, fairness, and accountability, but functions as a "spine" statute that delegates the hard details downward.
 The real enforcement backbone is data-protection law and a new Personal Data Protection Commission; the state is building a sovereign Traditional-Chinese training corpus as a governance lever; and copyright has become the generative-AI front line.
-Kai-Shen Huang characterizes this as "institution-building under fire" — the test is whether a fragmented state can make the principles bite.
+Kai-Shen Huang characterizes this as "institution-building under fire".
+The test is whether a fragmented state can make the principles bite.

 **Alberta** exemplifies *deliver-first, efficiency-and-scale-led* modernization: the open-sourced Velocity White Papers document an agentic overhaul of legacy government code, promising dramatic time and cost savings and a replicable blueprint.
-It is bold and genuinely addresses the technical-debt problem that stalls most digital government — but its framing foregrounds efficiency, security, and cost while treating rights, data governance, contestability, and democratic legitimacy comparatively thinly.
+It is bold and genuinely addresses the technical-debt problem that stalls most digital government, but its framing foregrounds efficiency, security, and cost while treating rights, data governance, contestability, and democratic legitimacy comparatively thinly.
 That is precisely the charge students should test rather than accept.

 Set against the EU AI Act and OECD principles, the two cases pose the course's central question at the level of the state: what does "AI governance" even mean, and what does each approach leave out?
-(Taiwan also carries a participatory-democracy tradition — vTaiwan — worth weighing against a purely executive, delivery-led model.)
+(Taiwan also carries a participatory-democracy tradition, vTaiwan, worth weighing against a purely executive, delivery-led model.)

 **A third position, against both.** Vertesi, boyd, Taylor and Shestakofsky argue that most of what passes for AI critique and governance — including debates about what AI *is*, whether it is inevitable, how disruptive it will be, whether it is safe, and how to regulate it — functions as a set of *decoys*.
 Each looks like accountability while drawing attention away from the material political economy: the networks of capital, infrastructure, chips, data centres, and elite relationships that make "the Project of AI" possible.
 On this reading, a jurisdiction can write an admirable Basic Act or ship an impressive modernization program and leave the actual locus of power entirely untouched.
 Their "regulatory decoy" names the EU AI Act specifically; their "inevitability decoy" is the direct heir to the technological determinism we opened with in Session 1.
-Students should test this argument as hard as they test Alberta's numbers — it is a strong claim, and it risks implying that no institutional reform matters.
+Students should test this argument as hard as they test Alberta's numbers.
+It is a strong claim, and it risks implying that no institutional reform matters.

 *Tension: Deliver first versus govern first — and whether either, alone, is a complete theory of AI in the public sector.*